-These mulled apple cider popsicles take the wonderful fall flavours of apple and mulled spices and turns them into a delicious and refreshing popsicles.
-Made with non alcoholic cider they are a treat the whole family can enjoy.
+These mulled apple cider popsicles take the wonderful fall flavors of apple and mulled spices and turns them into delicious and refreshing popsicles.
+Made with nonalcoholic cider they are a treat the whole family can enjoy.

 What is the difference between cider and hard cider?

 The term cider is used to describe different drinks, depending on what part of the world you live in.
 In the UK, Australia and New Zealand cider is the term applied to an alcoholic drink made from fermented unfiltered apple juice.
 In the U.S. this alcoholic cider drink is called hard cider.